Texas Evictions Lawyer

-As a landlord in The Woodlands, you and your tenant have a responsibility to each other.
-You take care of the property while the tenant agrees to make their rent payments on time.
+As a landlord in Texas, you and your tenant have a responsibility to each other.
+You take care of the property, while the tenant agrees to make their rent payments on time.
 Should they fail to pay, you have the right to evict them.
 However, there are several steps you need to take first.

 At White & Mejias, we offer eviction services to landlords, property owners, apartment complexes, and property management companies across Texas.
 We understand the urgent difficulties that underscore eviction cases and are committed to handling them as quickly and efficiently as possible.